databrickslabs/jupyterlab-integration/README.md

 After successful start the status would again show:

 - ![kernel ready](docs/connected.png)

-#### Notebook hung after cluster start or kernel change

-When this happens, usually the local Jupyter lab frontend and the remote kernel are out of sync.
-Try the following:

-- Save your notebook(s) and refresh the browser page.
-- If it still doesn't work, additionally restart the kernel

 ## 4 Creating a mirror of a remote Databricks cluster